migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-03-24 Sun: Research on predictions market for salary.
+Insight: Thales has a simple UX but only supports up/down market.
+Overtime markets supports only sports betting, but their support for games is extensive.
+Polymarket covers the widest options with popular categories including elections, box office, sports, ETF approvals, etc. no markets for salary on any platform.

 2024-03-23 Sat: Changed opus outputs to provide suggestions for resume improvements.
 Insights: base Claude still needs small adjustments, I.e. “more concise” “single sentences” “follow job description precisely” to yield best results.
 [3hr]

 2024-03-22 Fri: Troubleshooting bridge with Galaxii, sync with protofire for blockscout progress.
 UI/UX work with Alaina for Buy/Bridge page of Harmony Portfolio.